 - Fresh cherries

-I advise making the jam first as it gives it time to cool down.
-Put a saucer in the freezer as you'll need this to check the jam is set
+- I advise making the jam first as it gives it time to cool down.
+Put a saucer in the freezer first as you'll need this to check the jam is set

-Make the vanilla sponge by mixing the butter and caster sugar in a large bowl with a spoon until fluffy, or mix using an electric mixer
+- Make the vanilla sponge by mixing the butter and caster sugar in a large bowl ideally using an electric mixer

 NB.
 This is a sponsored post, all opinions are my own.